-The growing season (also called vegetation phase or growing season) is the rhythmically repeated part of the year in which a plant actively grows and develops.
-The study of the biological processes associated with this is called phenology.
-In viticulture, the vegetation period is the period from the last frost (late frost) in spring to the first frost (early frost) in autumn.
-This should last at least 180 days.
-The remaining part of the year in which a perennial plant does not grow is known as the vegetative dormancy, dormancy or rest period.
-The total of the annually recurring growth phases of a plant, including dormancy, is the growing cycle.
-In viticulture, however, the vegetative cycle of the vine is also often understood as a period without dormancy
+The vegetation period (also vegetation phase or period) is the rhythmically repeating part of the year in which a plant actively grows and develops.
+The study of the associated biological processes is called phenology.
+In viticulture, the growing season is the period from the last frost (late frost) in spring to the first frost (early frost) in autumn.
+This should be at least 180 days.
+The remaining part of the year during which a perennial plant does not grow is referred to as the vegetation dormancy, rest period or dormant season.
+The totality of the annually recurring growth phases of a plant including the dormant period is the vegetation cycle.
+In viticulture, however, the vegetative cycle of the vine is often understood as a period without a dormant period.

 In the past, you needed a wealth of encyclopaedias and specialist literature to keep up to date in your vinophile professional life.
 Today, Wine lexicon from wein.plus is one of my best helpers and can rightly be called the "bible of wine knowledge".Prof.
 Dr. Walter Kutscher